cuba-platform/sample-screen-manipulation/README.md

     OrderEdit also contains `addOrderLine()` method which is invoked by `addOrderLine` action.
 The method opens a products lookup screen passing a currently selected customer to it.
 After a user selects a product, the [QuantityDialog](https://github.com/cuba-platform/sample-screen-manipulation/blob/master/modules/web/src/sample/web/orders/order/QuantityDialog.java) screen is opened for entering product quantity.
 When the user closes it, a new instance of `OrderLine` entity is created and added to the table.

 * [ProductBrowse](https://github.com/cuba-platform/sample-screen-manipulation/blob/master/modules/web/src/sample/web/orders/product/ProductBrowse.java) screen modifies its datasource query depending on passed customer.
 If a customer is provided, the table shows only products for this customer and those without reference to a customer.

+    When the product browser is opened for looking up items to be used as order lines, it also creates and applies programmatically a filter to show only products not yet added to the order.

 ## Deeply nested structures